cresset-template/cresset/README.md

 Users may attempt building with older versions of `magma-cuda` or try the version available on `conda-forge`.
 A source build of `magma` would be welcomed as a pull request.

+## Desiderata

+0. __*More Stars*__.
+If you are reading this, star this repository immediately.
+I am serious.

-3. CentOS and UBI images have not been implemented yet.
+1. CentOS and UBI images have not been implemented yet.
 As they require only simple modifications, pull requests implementing them would be very much welcome.